-The Faculty of Arts and Humanities is delighted to announce a new public lecture series showcasing UEA’s commitment to research and innovation in the creative sector.
-Leading academic researchers from UEA will be joined by industry creatives for four exciting panel discussions exploring the key challenges facing the future of the creative sector in East Anglia.
+The Faculty of Arts and Humanities was delighted to host, Creative Now, a new public lecture series showcasing UEA’s commitment to research and innovation in the creative sector.
+Leading academic researchers from UEA were joined by industry creatives for four exciting panel discussions exploring the key challenges facing the future of the creative sector.

-All events will take place at Norwich Castle’s Town Close Auditorium as part of the University’s partnership with the Norfolk Museums Service.
-Events are free and open to the public.
+All events took place at Norwich Castle’s Town Close Auditorium as part of the University’s partnership with the Norfolk Museums Service.

 How can we achieve a more diverse and equal workforce to fuel new creative projects, collaborations and innovations?